 - Making an appointment at ICA if the application is approved to provide further necessary documents.

-4. Processing Time of PR Application in Singapore
+Processing time of PR application in Singapore

 According to ICA, it might take generally 4-6 months from receiving full and correct documents.
 However, ICA also notifies that the process might take longer.
 Therefore, if you have an intention for your Singapore PR application, please consider and arrange your time beforehand.

 The Government of Singapore welcomes the arrival of professionals and other foreigners who are able to make a positive contribution to the country’s development and economy in many different ways.
-There are various permanent residence schemes in place to help you to become a Singapore permanent resident through the means that is most relevant to your situation.
-Being a PR is the most practical way to becoming a citizen of the Lion City, which allows you to have even further advantages when living and working in Singapore.
+There are various permanent residence schemes in place to help you to become a Singapore permanent resident through the means that are most relevant to your situation.
+Being a PR is the most practical way to becoming a citizen of Lion City, which allows you to have even further advantages when living and working in Singapore.

 Disclaimer: While BBCIncorp strives to make the information on this website as timely and accurate as possible, the information itself is for reference purposes only.
 You should not substitute the information provided in this article for competent legal advice.
 Feel free to contact BBCIncorp’s customer services for advice on your specific cases.